lauramar5200/Snake-Game/README.md

   - Implement GUI Screen Manager with Title, Menu, Gameplay, and End screens.
   - Add the ability to play again after a game over.
   - Implement game difficulty.
 Players will have the option to choose betwen easy, normal, hard, and variable difficulty.
 These difficulties change the rate ar which the game updates.
   - Add theme configuration options.
-Will change the set of colours used for game items.
+Will change the set of colours used for game objects.